-World Cup 2018: Odds, Updated Predictions for Saturday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Saturday Round-of-16 Matches

 France vs. Argentina

-Despite breezing into the last-16 of the competition from Group C, the mood around the France team is mixed as they gear up for a showdown with Argentina on Saturday.
+Despite breezing into the last 16 of the competition from Group C, the mood around the France team is mixed as they gear up for Saturday's showdown with Argentina.

-Wins over Australia and Peru were functional rather than fluid, whereas the 0-0 draw between Les Bleus and Denmark will be a contender for the worst game of the tournament.
-Now the onus will be on Didier Deschamps to crank this team up in the knockout stages.
+Wins over Australia and Peru came after functional rather than fluid performances, whereas the 0-0 draw between Les Bleus and Denmark will be a contender for the worst game of the tournament when all is said and done.
+The onus will be on Didier Deschamps to crank up his team in the knockout stages.

-As noted by journalist Tom Williams, a dull final group game has become something of a trend under the manager:
+As journalist Tom Williams noted, a dull final group game has become something of a trend under the manager:

 Tom Williams @tomwfootball